ppopoff/scala-course/textbook/en/ch0_beginning_scala/assignment.md

 We encourage you to use scala.io.Source and recursion when it's possible.
 The utility should be built as a jar file, by [scala build tool][SBT].
 Please cover parts of your code with [ScalaTest][scala-test].
 It has a huge variety of Spec types.
 You may choose any suitable for you.

+[Here](/codebook/main/ch0/WordCount.scala) you may find a snippet that will help.

 ## Before you begin
 Please read about one very notable trait from the standard library.
 The trait is called `DelayedInit`.
 More details [here][delayed-init].